soerr/Unbeaten-Economy/README.md

 We encourage community members to help improve our economy system.
 To contribute:
 1. Fork this repository.
 2. Modify the economy file for the desired map.
-3. Submit a pull request with an explanation.
+3. Submit a push request with an explanation.
 4. The Unbeaten Network will review and approve the updates.

 ## Guidelines for Contributions